sammacbeth/sammacbeth.github.io/_posts/2020-05-15-cliqz-retrospective.md

 ---

 Almost 5 years after I joined Cliqz, the company will be [shutting down](https://cliqz.com/en/magazine/farewell-from-cliqz) and cease to operate as it has done up to this point.
-This post is a look back at some of the exiting things we built during that time from my perspective, working on privacy and our web browsers.
+This post is a look back at some of the exciting things we built during that time from my perspective, working on privacy and our web browsers.

 ### Anti-tracking